omprakash414/Scripts_From_Linux/Metagenomic_Pre-Processing/ReadMe.txt

-# This folder contains all the Scripts that can be used for pre-processing the Metagenomic Sequence Data
+# This folder contains all the Scripts that can be used for pre-processing the Metagenomic Sequence Data and Tools used in Linux server